PyLops/pylops-mpi/docs/source/gpu.rst

     y_dist = HOp @ d_dist

 Under the hood, PyLops-MPI use both MPI Communicator and NCCL Communicator to manage distributed operations.
 Each GPU is logically binded to one MPI process.
-Generally speaking, the small operation like array-related shape and size remain using MPI while the collective calls like AllReduce will be carried through NCCL.
+In fact, minor communications like those dealing with array-related shapes and sizes are still performed using MPI, while collective calls on array like AllReduce are carried through NCCL

 .. note::